Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

 \paragraph{Translation-invariant $L^2$-distance.} For the multichromatic potential of~\Cref{ex1}, we employ the translation-invariant $L^2$-distance

 where $g:\mathbb{R} \to \mathbb{T}=\big[-\frac{L}{2}, \frac{L}{2}\big]$ is the projection onto the torus, $g(x):= (x+\frac{L}{2})\text{mod}\, L - \frac{L}{2}$.
-This choice is natural for the multichromatic potential, since clusters are arranged at characteristic positions and remain relatively fixed in space, so alignment by translation is sufficient to compare different states.
+This choice is natural for the multichromatic potential, since clusters are arranged at characteristic positions and remain relatively fixed in space; so alignment by translation is sufficient to compare different states.
 This norm can also be useful for other types of interaction potentials, as shown in~\cite{evangelou2024}, but not for every kind of particle dynamics.
+On a periodic domain, computing the translation-invariant $L^2$-distance between two concentration profiles reduces to maximizing their circular cross-correlation over all shifts.
+Using the Fast Fourier Transform (FFT)~\cite{bracewell2000}, this can be evaluated in $\mathcal{O}(K \log K)$ operations for $K$ spatial grid points used to represent a concentration.

 \paragraph{Translation-invariant Wasserstein-1 distance.} In particular, for the Morse potential used in~\Cref{ex2} the $L^2$-metric is not suitable, since cluster centers may drift and merge, and simple point-wise comparison does not adequately capture their relative positions.
 Instead, we use the translation-invariant Wasserstein distance, which is sensitive to spatial displacements of mass.
 Following~\cite{rabin2009}, the Wasserstein-1 distance on the torus is